 When Julianne Moore started talking, she sounded like she was about to sing.

 Leo had the shortest walk up the stage I’ve seen anyone make, and he bounded up so happily.
-So glad he won! 😀 I hate that he became an Internet meme for not winning in the past, especially after losing for The Wolf of Wall Street, and I’m relieved that the Internet can stop laughing at (with?) him.
+So glad he won! 😀 I hate that he became an internet meme for not winning in the past, especially after losing for The Wolf of Wall Street, and I’m relieved that the Internet can stop laughing at (with?) him.
 The Revenant wasn’t a good film, but his performance was great.
 It was such a physically torturous role (at least, it felt torturous watching him go through his ordeal on screen), and he gave it his all in pursuit of Oscar glory.
-Well, it worked. 🙂 Most of all, I admire how humble, eloquent and passionate about the environment he always seems, despite being a star who constantly hangs out with supermodels.
+Well, it worked. 🙂 Most of all, I admire how humble, eloquent and passionate about the environment he always seems, despite being a star who constantly hangs out with supermodels and dates people much younger than him.

 By the way, what’s up with the camera lingering uncomfortably long on the Oscars stage during the end credits, and that weird rap music?
 (It’s the first time I’ve seen people vacating the auditorium in droves after the ceremony has ended though.)
 Give me the montage of everything that happened during the ceremony, accompanied by an orchestra medley of famous movie themes!